 Weight & Noise rating

-• The Husqvarna 150BT, weighing 22 lbs, greatly outweighs the 12.6 lbs of the Stihl BR 200, and therefore could be significantly more demanding for you to operate.
+• The Husqvarna 150BT, weighing 22 lbs, markedly exceeds the 12.6 lbs of the Stihl BR 200, which could result in greater user exertion and the need for additional strength during operation.

 Engine specs comparison